-The Society is thrilled at the prospect of working with Richard.
-We consider ourselves incredibly lucky to have the opportunity to work with someone of his professional experience.
+The Society has been thrilled working with Richard.
+We consider ourselves incredibly lucky to have had the opportunity of working with someone of his professional experience.
 ‘Yeomen’ is the closest that Sullivan came to composing in the style of ‘grand’ opera and has some of the most beautiful music of all the G & S repertoire.
-Rehearsals started in September, with performances at the Maddermarket Theatre, Norwich, from 3-6 May 2017.

 1906 Revival: Wikipedia

 The Yeomen of the Guard; or, The Merryman and His Maid, is a Savoy Opera, with music by Arthur Sullivan and libretto by W. S. Gilbert.
 It premiered at the Savoy Theatre on 3 October 1888, and ran for 423 performances.
 This was the eleventh collaboration of fourteen between Gilbert and Sullivan.

 The opera is set in the Tower of London, during the 16th century, and is the darkest, and perhaps most emotionally engaging, of the Savoy Operas, ending with a broken-hearted main character and two very reluctant engagements, rather than the usual numerous marriages.
 The libretto does contain considerable humour, including a lot of pun-laden one-liners, but Gilbert's trademark satire and topsy-turvy plot complications are subdued in comparison with the other Gilbert and Sullivan operas.
 The dialogue, though in prose, is quasi-Shakespearian, or early modern English, in style.